-Jonathan Barth is an Assistant Professor of History at Arizona State University, and Associate Lead of the Political History and Leadership Program, in the School of Historical, Philosophical and Religious Studies.
-He specializes in the history of money and banking, with auxiliary interests in politics, culture, theology, and the history of ideas.
+Jonathan Barth is Associate Professor of History at Arizona State University and Associate Director of the Center for American Institutions at ASU.
+He specializes in the history of money, banking, empire, and politics in the early modern period.
 Barth received his Ph.D. in History from George Mason University in 2014.
 In 2005 he received his B.A. in Secondary Education from Appalachian State University, taught high school for two years, and received his M.A. in History at the University of North Carolina at Charlotte in 2009.

 The Currency of Empire: Money and Power in Seventeenth-Century English America.
 Ithaca: Cornell University Press, 2021.

 “‘Liberty of Conscience is Every Man’s Natural Right’: Historical Background of the First Amendment.”
 Journal of Policy History (forthcoming, 2023).

 “Criminal Prosecution in American History: Private or Public?”
 South Dakota Law Review 67, no. 2 (2022): 119-193.

 "Currency."
 Oxford Bibliographies in Atlantic History.
 Ed.
 Trevor Burnard.
 New York: Oxford University Press, 2020.